 Comparative data for the prior year have been presented in certain sections of the accompanying financial statements in order to provide an understanding of changes in the District's financial position and operations.
-Also, certain amounts presented in the prior year's data may have been reclassified in order to be consistent with current year's presentation.
+Also, certain amounts presented in the prior year data have been reclassified in order to be consistent with the current year's presentation.